 - “Patients often complain of difficulty in getting their breath and the sensation of a lump in their throats.”

-So what is happening here other than you recognize the symptoms but you may have never had nerve block in your throat.
+So what is happening here other than you recognize the symptoms but you may have never had a nerve block in your throat?

-Doctors will give a stellate ganglion block injection to block pain sensation in the nerves surrounding the larynx.
-These injections are given to patients who are not responding to other treatments for their neck, head, shoulder or arm pain and in some patients with angina type symptoms with or without presence of cardiovascular disease.
+Doctors will give a stellate ganglion block injection to block the pain sensation in the nerves surrounding the larynx.
+These injections are given to patients who are not responding to other treatments for their neck, head, shoulder, or arm pain and in some patients with angina-type symptoms with or without the presence of cardiovascular disease.

-What we are demonstrating here is that the laryngeal nerve and the phrenic nerve, when injured or suppressed, in this cases cause by the injection of a nerve block that inadvertently and temporarily shut down the nerve function, you get the problems of we see in cervical spine instability patients.
+What we are demonstrating here is that the laryngeal nerve and the phrenic nerve, when injured or suppressed, in this case, caused by the injection of a nerve block that inadvertently and temporarily shut down the nerve function, are similar to symptoms we see in cervical spine instability patients.
 The point and case are made clear.

 What are we seeing in this illustration?
 The possible why of why you have symptoms.

-- The vagus nerves supplies “nerve communications” with the larynx.
+- The vagus nerves supply “nerve communications” with the larynx.

 - Proper, non-disruptive nerve input allows for good swallowing and speech.
 Disruptive nerve inputs impact swallowing and speech

-- Further symptoms of poor vagus functioning, called vagopathy or vagal tone, affecting the larynx can be chronic cough, hoarseness, and as we will see blow the contribution to chronic hiccup.
+- Further symptoms of poor vagus functioning, called vagopathy or vagal tone, affecting the larynx can be chronic cough, hoarseness, and as we will see below the contribution to chronic hiccup.

 When you have unresponsive symptoms “Follow the Neurology.”

-The examples of unresponsive system and the connection to cervical spine instability and problems in the neck are problems that we feel can be solved in appropriate candidates for treatment if we “follow the neurology.”
+The examples of unresponsive systems and the connection to cervical spine instability and problems in the neck are problems that we feel can be solved in appropriate candidates for treatment if we “follow the neurology.”
 What does this mean?
-It means look for compression or herniation of the cervical nerves that flow through and around the cervical spine.
+It means looking for compression or herniation of the cervical nerves that flow through and around the cervical spine.

-When we follow the neurology (the nerves) we may find solutions to problems that are not responding to traditional medical care such as arrhythmias, stomach distress and digestive disorders, chronic cough, vision and hearing problems, and other neurologic concerns.
+When we follow neurology (the nerves) we may find solutions to problems that are not responding to traditional medical care such as arrhythmias, stomach distress, digestive disorders, chronic cough, vision and hearing problems, and other neurologic concerns.